-- [1] All samples must be sieved to the sand fraction (63 2000μm) prior to analysis. - [2] Reference sites as specified in Schedule C Table 4 (Receiving Water and Stream Sediment Reference Sites and Down Stream Monitoring Points). - [3] ANZECC (2000) Interim Sediment Quality Guidelines low values based on total sediments. - [4] ANZECC (2000) Interim Sediment Quality Guidelines high values based on total sediments. - [5] Speciated arsenic concentrations for As (III) and As (V) only required if 20mg/L is exceeded note that the sample bottle requirements for As (total species) and As (speciated) may differ. - [6] Analysis for metals/metalloids concentrations in sediment must be conducted on the <2mm fraction of the sample and measured as a dilute acid extractable concentration in a manner consistent with the Revision of the ANZECC/ARMCANZ Sediment Quality Guidelines, CSIRO (May 2013).
-Metals and metalloids concentrations in the <63um fraction may be performed for interpretative purposes.
+^[1] All samples must be sieved to the sand fraction (63 - 2000μm) prior to analysis.

+- [2] Reference sites as specified in Schedule C Table 4 (Receiving Water and Stream Sediment Reference Sites and Down Stream Monitoring Points). - [3] ANZECC (2000) Interim Sediment Quality Guidelines low values based on total sediments. - [4] ANZECC (2000) Interim Sediment Quality Guidelines high values based on total sediments. - [5] Analysis for metals/metalloids concentrations in sediment must be conducted on the <2mm fraction of the sample and measured as a dilute acid extractable concentration in a manner consistent with the Revision of the ANZECC/ARMCANZ Sediment Quality Guidelines, CSIRO (May 2013).
+Metals and metalloids concentrations in the <63um fraction must be performed for interpretative purposes.